Frequently Asked Questions

-A - Most of our puppies are 6-9 pounds at maturity.
+A - Most of our puppies are 6 to 10 pounds at maturity.
 Although, we occasionally have a puppy who ends up a bit smaller or larger than that range.

 Q - How many people are on your waiting list, and how long does it take to be able to bring my new baby home?

-A - The number of people on our waiting list can vary throughout the year.
+A - The number of people on our waiting list can vary throughout the year depending on the number of puppies we have that year.
 People who are approved and join our waiting list usually get a puppy within a year.
 Most people who are open to either sex or color are able to have their new baby closer to 6 months or less from joining the waiting list.
 Email us for more information on the current number of names on the list.

 Q - Do you ship your puppies?